HieuJamesNg204/spring-api-demo/README.md

     }
 }
 ```
-## Step 9: Run application
+## Step 6: Run application
-Now run your Spring application to test if it works.
+Now run your Spring application to test the newly added feature.